SuyashLakhotia/RottenTomatoesCNN/README.md

-# CNN for Rotten Tomatoes Movie Reviews
+# CNN for Classifying Rotten Tomatoes Movie Reviews

 > This model aims to classify movie reviews from Rotten Tomatoes as either positive or negative.

 ## Dataset Description

-The dataset used is Pang and Lee's movie review dataset (`sentence polarity dataset v1.0` from [here](http://www.cs.cornell.edu/people/pabo/movie-review-data/)), which consists of 5,331 positive and 5,331 negative sentences, formed from a vocabulary size of ~20,000.
+The dataset used is Pang and Lee's movie review sentiment polarity dataset (`sentence polarity dataset v1.0` from [here](http://www.cs.cornell.edu/people/pabo/movie-review-data/)), which consists of 5,331 positive and 5,331 negative sentences, formed from a vocabulary size of ~20,000.

 ### Preprocessing